 Click here to download best practices and valuable tips for improving NPS score and influencing the likelihood of a customer recommending your business.

-In an age where customers demand results in exchange for their loyalty, FCR is fast replacing AHT as the yardstick for success.
+In an age when customers demand results in exchange for their loyalty, FCR is fast replacing AHT as the yardstick of success.

-In customer care organizations, FCR is used to gauge the quality of customer service as well as the overall efficiency of the call center’s operations.
-A low FCR call center rate has a significant impact on costs, customer churn, upsells and lifetime value, customer satisfaction and agent loyalty.
-Implementation of visual support in call centers delivers an enhanced customer experience, and provides a boost in profitability – resolving a customer’s issue the first time means operational savings due to fewer calls and escalations, as well as improved revenues from decreased churn and increased CLV.
+FCR is used to gauge the quality of customer service as well as the overall efficiency of the contact center’s operations.
+A low FCR rate has a significant impact on costs, customer churn, upsells and lifetime value, customer satisfaction and agent loyalty.

-Click here to download a practical approach to raising FCR with visual support, and start delivering real trackable value to the enterprise.
+Click here to download a practical approach to raising FCR with visual support and start delivering real trackable value.

-Elimination of costly NFF calls addresses a pain point of every service organization.
+The elimination of costly NFF technician dispatches addresses a key pain point of most service organizations.

-Click here to download the report on how visual impacts the field service ecosystem, from reducing NFF dispatches to improving first call fix rate.
+Click here to download the report on how visual assistance impacts the field service ecosystem, from reducing NFF dispatches to improving first call fix rates.

 Visual engagement is the way of the future.
 As video becomes an integral part of our everyday lives, customer service organizations would do well to leverage its power across a wide range of use cases.

 When visual references, proofs and communication are required to complete a report, transaction or service request, the value of visualization is appreciated by both companies and customers.